firefly-iii/docs/new-docs/concepts/transactions.md

 - Assign different revenue accounts to parts of a deposit.
 - Categorize money differently.

 You can split your entire groceries-receipt into small "sub"-transactions.
-You can specify each component of your salary.
+Or you can specify each component of your salary.

+### Constraints

+It's important to realise the following constraints when dealing with split transactions.

+- When making an expense (withdrawal), you can only split the destination accounts, not the source accounts.
+You can't create one expense that originates from two or three asset accounts.
+But you can divide a withdrawal over several expense accounts.
+You can split your groceries over several departments, but you can't pay a bill from two asset accounts.
+- Deposits must end up in one asset account.
+You can't make a deposit from one revenue accounts and split it over separate asset accounts.
+Your salary, when divided over different splits, must end up in one asset account.
+- Transfers can be split, but all splits must have the same source + destination.

 ## Multi-currency transactions